sushiibot/sushii-image-server2/README.md

 ## Benchmarks

-With `pool_keep_alive`, it will keep WebDriver sessions persistent and therefore keep the associated browser process open.
+With `pool_keep_alive` enabled, it will keep WebDriver sessions persistent and therefore keep the associated browser process open.
 This prevents the need to re-create WebDriver sessions and need to restart processes each request at the cost of higher average memory usage.
 This would be ideal for situations where there is the need of higher throughput and lower latency.

 The following tests use [bombardier](https://github.com/codesenberg/bombardier).